selina603/mktcontent/solutions/global-customer/onboarding/guidance/partners.md

 ## Invoice and Tax

 An invoice (‘fapiao’ in China) can be applied for 3 working days after the payment is settled.
 The procedure is simple.
-L og into account.windowsazure.cn, click “subscribe”, then "payment history", then "Invoice Management" to apply for registration.
+Log into account.windowsazure.cn, click “subscribe”, then "payment history", then "Invoice Management" to apply for registration.
 For details, please refer to:
 <http://www.21vbluecloud.com/communities/FAQ/fapiao/234.html>

 There are two kinds of invoices: a special value-added tax (VAT) invoice and a general VAT invoice.
 You can fill in the invoices (payable) based on your needs, and according to China government regulations, the tax you have to pay is 6%.